+*There was no REDA/EA grant program in FY2013 due to funding not being available prior to statutory program deadline.

-In terms of the types of applicants, the Agency estimates that, for RES/EEI projects, all applicants will be private entities other than individuals, including sole proprietors, which were previously counted as individuals.
-For EA/REDA grants, the Agency estimates that half of the applications will be from private entities other than individuals and half from StateStateStateStateState, local, and tribal governments.
+In terms of the types of applicants, the Agency estimates thatfor RES/EEI projects applicants will be private entities, other than individuals, including sole proprietors, which were previously counted as individuals.
+For EA/REDA grants, the Agency estimates that the applications will evenly split between private entities, other than individuals, and state, local, and tribal governments.

 Project Types

-Overall, 8,070 awards for all funding types were made from Fiscal YearYearYearYearYear 2009 through Fiscal YearYearYearYearYear 2013 (see Tables 2a which does not include 85 EA/REDA grants).
-The majority of funding was for grants,,,,, with 7,151 grants including 85 EA/REDA grants, followed by 891 combined grant and guaranteed loan awards and 28 guaranteed loan only awards.
+Overall, 8,148 awards were made from fiscal year 2009 through fiscal year 2013 under the REAP program(see Table 3.
+The majority of funding issued was for grants.
+The awards were broken down as follows: 7,212 RES/EEI grants plus the 85 EA/REDA grants for 7,297 REAP grants, followed by 905 combined grants and guaranteed loan awards and 31 guaranteed loan only awards.

-For grants, there were 4,711 EEI grant awards, 2,355 RES grant awards, and 85 EA and REDA grant awards.
-Of the RES grant awards, the majority are for solar projects (1,506), followed by wind (300), geothermal (193), bioenergy projects (193), and flexible fuel pumps (96).).
+For grants, there were 4,800 EEI grant awards, 2,412 RES grant awards, and 85 EA and REDA grant awards.
+Of the RES grant awards, the majority are for solar projects (1,556), followed by wind (314), geothermal (226), bioenergy projects (168), and flexible fuel pumps (99).